hsghori/CS-Notes/parallel_programming_notes.md

 	- reduce(f: (T, T) -> T)
 	- lookup(k : K)
 	- save(path : String)
+- RDDs are stored in a distributed way - the RDD is split and each section (or partition) is stored on a specific node in the cluster.
+Spark has two major partitioning schemes:
+	- Range partitioning: partition RDD by key value.
+Assign specific range of key values to partition and split RDD by key.
+Fetching c contiguous items from a range partitioned RDD takes $O(log N)$ time.
+	- Hash partitioning: partition RDD by hash value.
+For key k with N partitions assign k to $H(k) % N$.
+Fetching c contiguous items from a hash partitioned RDD takes $O(c)$ time.
+	- Hash partitioning is better for load balancing and is the default partitioning scheme.
 - RDDs store a lineage of how they were computed from base data.
-So On failure, we identify partitions of the RDD that have failed, and recompute the failed partitions in parallel using Spark.
+So on failure, we identify partitions of the RDD that have failed, and recompute the failed partitions in parallel using Spark.
 This does not require more costly measures seen in other memory models
-	- Checkpoint: save required memory in persistent stoarge sufficient to restart the computation
+	- Checkpoint: save required memory in persistent storage sufficient to restart the computation
 	- Restart: restart computation from a checkpoint
 	- Rollback: undo changes made to memory associated with computations that